kiako-dev/Lua-Nomic/THESIS.md

 We will assume the context of a mailing list, as this is most familiar to Agorans.
 I've turned over in my head a number of methods, including sending data via JSON or another format, designing a DSL (a "domain specific language", a programming language specifically designed for this game), and many much worse formats.

 However, only one format I found to be completely fair to the context (and also not completely outside the scope of the project): if the game operates in code, then players should take their actions through that code.
-Fortunately for us, Lua offers the very powerful `load` function to turn any text into a function!
+Fortunately for us, Lua offers the very powerful `load` function to execute any text!

 Thus, our first method: